A Los Angeles carpool lane (Source: KCRW)

 Bay Area traffic is worse than ever.
 Whereas traffic jams were once restricted to typical rush hour (7-9 AM, 4-6 PM), congestion now extends earlier and later past the peak periods.
 For some corridors, such as the Eastshore, Nimitz, and Bayshore Freeways as well as most toll plazas, weekends are often just as bad as weekdays.
 Moreover, few alternatives exist to driving outside of rush hour: BART, Caltrain, and other transit services are often too infrequent to offer a dependable alternative.

 Given this worsening gridlock, carpooling would seem like a great solution to help reduce the number of cars on the road.
 In Southern California, for example, carpool lanes are active 24/7 to incentivize carpooling during all times of the day.
-However, the Bay Area’s carpool lanes are only active part-time during traditional commute hours (Monday-Friday 6-10 AM and 3-7 PM), meaning that a vehicle with five occupants is subject to the same delays as a single-occupancy vehicle.

 The differences in Caltrans’ approach to carpool lanes in Northern and Southern California is a product of what has traditionally been a difference in traffic patterns between the regions: Northern California has typically experienced traffic congestion mostly during commute hours, while Southern California has typically experienced all-day congestion: